-Condor Capital Management’s 2016/17 Ski Season Outlook: Early Snowfall On Both Coasts & an Improving Economy, a Positive Omen for Visits?
+Condor Capital Wealth Management’s 2016/17 Ski Season Outlook: Early Snowfall On Both Coasts & an Improving Economy, a Positive Omen for Visits?

 MARTINSVILLE, NJ / ACCESSWIRE / December 19, 2016 / With high hopes for a snowy winter season from skiers across our country, many signs are indeed pointing to a solid upcoming 2016/17 ski season.
 A quick look back at the 2015/16 season shows that skier and snowboarder visits increased slightly to 53.9 million, up from 53.6 million the year before, according to the National Ski Areas Association (NSAA).
 While this appears to be only a small increase at the margin, the devil is in the details.
 Snowboarder visits have been declining steadily in recent years, while skier visits have been buoying this annual figure from the NSAA.
 Between the two, the snowboarding industry has been challenged even more by unfavorable weather patterns, in addition to a drop in participants & sponsors.
 With respect to geography, a closer observation reveals that last season really was a tale of two halves, as the western half that encompasses the Rocky Mountain, Pacific Southwest, and Pacific Northwest regions all saw an increase year-over-year, while the eastern half of the country suffered due to disappointing winter weather.
 Of particular note was the Pacific Northwest region’s 142% increase from the prior season, which was marred by a severe drought.
-With early snowfall on both coasts already this year though, Ken Schapiro of Condor Capital Management sees some of last year’s trends reversing and is hopeful for a strong 2016/17 ski season.
+With early snowfall on both coasts already this year though, Ken Schapiro of Condor Capital Wealth Management sees some of last year’s trends reversing and is hopeful for a strong 2016/17 ski season.

 Whereas last season was marked by El Niño – which described warmer temperatures in the tropical Pacific Ocean – this season will likely be impacted by La Niña.
 This phenomenon is characterized by cooler temperatures in the Pacific near the equator and will push for a more northern storm track in the U.S. In turn, this is expected to lead to greater snowfall in the northern one-third area of our country, potentially benefiting slopes in northern California, Oregon, Washington, Idaho, Alaska, and locations within Canada such as Whistler, British Columbia.
 So far into this season, warm and dry weather early on in the Rockies region caused many resorts in Colorado to push back their opening dates, though early bookings remained strong as skiers looked past the initially unfavorable weather.
 Suffice it to say, they have been rewarded since, as snowfall has picked up over the second half of November and there is optimism for a solid holiday season ahead.
 Upstate New York, too, has experienced strong snowfall and is forecasted to benefit from lake effect snow.